 Stepping up to the GLS will earn you leatherette seats with cloth inserts, a 4.3-inch touchscreen display for the audio system, a rearview camera, a leather-wrapped steering wheel and shift knob, heated front seats, fog lights, automatic on/off headlights and cruise control.

-The top-dog Limited trim adds leather upholstery, the BlueLink infotainment system, dual-zone automatic climate control, proximity key with push button start and 18-inch alloy wheels.
+The top-dog Limited trim adds leather upholstery, LED headlights, the BlueLink infotainment system, dual-zone automatic climate control, proximity key with push button start and 18-inch alloy wheels.

 Those looking to up the luxury ante can opt for the Technology Package, which brings a panoramic sunroof, a navigation system with seven-inch touchscreen, a rearview camera and a premium audio system.